modenaxe/msk-bone-deformation/README.md

 # Bone deformation tool

-This repository is used for sharing a MATLAB toolbox that enables researcher in biomechanics to modify their generic musculoskeletal models by applying arbitrary torsion profiles to the long axis of the bone model.
+This repository is used for sharing a MATLAB toolbox that enables researcher in biomechanics to modify their generic musculoskeletal models by applying arbitrary torsional profiles to the long axis of the bone model.

 The MATLAB tool works with musculoskeletal models in the format provided for the software for biomechanical analyses [OpenSim](https://opensim.stanford.edu/).